hms-dbmi/pic-sure-all-in-one/README.md

 - You have `sudo` privileges or root account access on the server.

-Preparing to deploy:
+### Pre deployment preparation:

-- You will create an initial admin user tied to a Google account.
-Decide which google account you want to use.
+- Ensure that you have a Google or G-Suite account.
+You will create an initial admin user tied to a Google account.

 - You need an Auth0 Client Secret(`AUTH0_CLIENT_SECRET`), Client ID(`AUTH0_CLIENT_ID`), and an `AUTH0_TENANT` value for
   the Configure Auth0 Integration Jenkins job.
 Please contact us at http://avillachlabsupport.hms.harvard.edu and